 In 1988 my brother James and I decided to go into business with our Dad and subsequently established H.G.
 Miller Farm, Inc. James soon left the business as it was getting too big for his liking.
 Harvey and I then operated it till his sudden passing in 1998.

 We are currently managing approximately on 1 acre of greenhouse space where we grow flowers year round.
 We also have recently started Hi-tunnel growing operation that allows us to get an early start and late finish for vegetable production.

-Thanks for your continued business and support.
+Thank you for your continued business and support.

-Owner/ Operated: Gerry Miller
+Owner/Operator: Gerry Miller